Article · Field notes

 I had the thoughts.
 The team is real, the seventy-page spec is real, the week of flailing is real.
 But the words you’ve been reading, the ones you’ve maybe been nodding along to, came out of an agent.
 I described what I wanted and it produced them.
 The outrage is generated.
 The rhythm, the turns of phrase, the little rhetorical traps, all machine.
 You’ve been reading a fluent, confident critique of fluent, confident machine output, written by the thing it’s complaining about.

 And you couldn’t tell.
-That’s the actual problem, the one underneath all the others.
-Fluency used to be a signal that a person had sat down and thought.
-It was expensive, so it meant something.
-Now it’s free, so it means nothing, and that includes the parts of this post that happen to be true.
-I can’t prove to you which sentences came from a real thought and which are just the machine being smooth.
+Fluency used to be expensive enough to signal effort.
+Now it is cheap enough to fake effort at scale, including in a post complaining about exactly that.
+I can’t prove which sentences came from a real thought and which are just the machine being smooth.
 After a while I’m not sure I can tell either.

-I don’t think the answer is to throw the tools out, and I use them every day, obviously.
-The answer is to put the thinking back on purpose, at every level, because it stopped happening by accident.
+I use the tools every day, so banning them would be both hypocritical and stupid.
+The only answer I trust is to put the thinking back deliberately.
 What that looks like for one person, for a team, and for a company is the next post.
-This one was just the part where I admit there’s a problem, and that I can’t even prove to you I mean it.
+This one is the confession.